 And don’t misunderstand, there’s nothing wrong with that.
 That being said, it’s always good to understand what you’re working on before starting a project.

-To learn about toilets go to DIY Toilet Repair.
+To learn about toilets go to our DIY page Toilet Repair.
 Now let’s get to it.

 How To Unclog A Toilet – The Toilet Auger Method

 The toilet auger method is the best method.
 It is the most efficient and the way professionals will generally do it.

 The toilet auger can be purchased at your local home store for about 50 dollars.
 I tell anyone that is going to buy one to be sure to purchase the best you can find.

 I usually prefer the telescoping version.
 It will auger beyond the trap of the toilet and into the drain a couple of feet.

 Those extra couple of feet could be the difference between success and failure.

 There is a cheaper version with a quarter inch cable that I wouldn’t recommend buying.
 I bought it once with the idea that it would be useful for augering urinals.

 It just knotted up inside the drain.
 I had to throw it away.
 The thickness of the cable is very important.